Philip Campbell Curtis: Biography

 The Ellises' interests and exploits became intertwined with his own, sometimes inspiring characters, situations or details in his paintings.
 Racheal's costumes often appear in Curtis paintings for example.
 Janie Ellis prepared many of the bonded plywood and masonite boards that Curtis painted on, making the base layer of gesso from a fine powder mixed with rabbit skin glue and cooked to the right consistency over a period of hours.
 The gesso was applied in alternating directions in forty thin layers and sanded to a smooth finish.
 Curtis sketched his compositions with a thin wash of pigment and worked up the surface gradually, in the manner of traditional painters.
 Most of his paintings are glazed to preserve the surface and to enhance the color of the pigments and quality of light.
 After 1960 his frames were made by Sandra Kempner, who sought out unusual materials to enhance the qualities of the paintings.
 In some cases she or Rachael and Janie Ellis found parts of furniture that became frames for Curtis' paintings.

 Curtis is frequently classified as an American Surrealist or Magic Realist.
 He seemed ambivalent toward that designation, at times identifying with the Surrealists and at other times setting himself apart, saying they were too gloomy.
 Heather Lineberry notes that Curtis did not work in a Surrealist style until he came to Arizona in 1937: "Life in Arizona offered Curtis the space he needed to find his own vision with Surrealism."

+Legacy

+In 1992, Curtis was named an Arizona Historymaker in the Arizona Historical League’s inaugural group of Arizonans who have greatly impacted the state.